Hot sun

 My First Pink Gin

-My first pink gin was a sundowner at a little bar high upon a Mediterranean cliff top.
-The terrace bar offered a view that I shall never forget.
-I sipped the ice cold drink, gazing at the amazing setting sun over a deep mazarine blue sea under a blushing sky that was the same hue as the pink gin in my glass.
-In fact, it imbued the entire scene with the tint of pink gin.
-Ever since then, I always associate the drink with warmth and a setting sun.
-Drinking water is, of course, very important to quench your thirst (as we all know), but I’ve always had a partiality for pink gin.
-I think, it must be something to do with the colour!
+My first pink gin was a sundowner at a little bar perched high on a Mediterranean clifftop.
+The terrace offered a view I shall never forget.
+I sipped the ice‑cold drink while gazing at the setting sun over a deep mazarine sea, beneath a blushing sky the very same hue as the pink gin in my glass.
+It felt as though the drink had tinted the entire scene.
+Ever since, I’ve associated pink gin with warmth and a sinking sun.
+Drinking water is, of course, essential for quenching one’s thirst (as we all know), but I’ve always had a partiality for pink gin — perhaps it’s the colour.

-It is of utmost importance to keep up your levels of regular liquid intake during hot weather (I’m not arguing with that!)
+It is, after all, of utmost importance to maintain regular liquid intake during hot weather (and I’m certainly not arguing with that).

 Pink London Gin Cocktail | Photo: Lesley Scoble